Kuanhao-Chao/splam/docs/source/index.rst

 Why splam?
 ==================

-splam is a splice junction recognition model based on a deep residual convolutional neural network that provides fast and accurate evaluation of splice junctions.
-There are two main applications of splam:
+splam is a splice junction recognition model based on a deep grouped residual convolutional neural network that offers fast and precise assessment of splice junctions.

+There are two primary applications of splam:

-splam is useful if you want to :
+.. splam is useful if you want to :

-1. improve your **alignmnet file**. splam evaluates the quality of splice alignments and cleans up those that include spurious splice junctions.
-It significantly improves the quality of the downstream transcriptome assembly [:ref:`Link <alignment-detailed-section>`].
+1. improve your **alignmnet file**. splam evaluates the quality of splice alignments and removes those that contain spurious splice junctions.
+This removal process significantly enhances the quality of the downstream transcriptome assembly [:ref:`Link <alignment-detailed-section>`].

-2. know the quality of introns in your **annotation file or assembled transcripts** [:ref:`Link <annotation-detailed-section>`].
+2. evaluate the quality of introns in your **annotation file or assembled transcripts** [:ref:`Link <annotation-detailed-section>`].